-Still not convinced?
-YouTube has created millionaires, most of whom rely on vlogging as their main content, raw, real and unscripted.
+YouTube has created millionaires, most that rely on vlogging as their main content, raw, real and unscripted.

 Anyway, maybe I’m preaching to the crowd.
 If you’re here, you’ve probably made up your mind on vlogging… or are probably doing it already.
 For those that are starting out, let’s cover of some basics.
 For those that aren’t new to vlogging, then skip to understand how you can edit vlogs for YouTube or other mediums.